visomar/spring-boot-zip-files/README.md

 ### Usage

-If the previous steps are followed, and nothing breaks, you have available and endpoint at
+If the previous steps are followed, and nothing breaks, you have available an endpoint at
 ```
 http://localhost:8080/api/zip
 ```